 - Prepare all of your fresh ingredients by washing and chopping them finely, then add them all into a large bowl.

-- Season with lime juice, salt, cumin and some hot sauce, then mix well.
-Adjust to taste and cover your bowl or transfer your homemade salsa to a sealed container and put in the fridge for at least 1 hour to allow the flavors to combine.
+- Season with lime juice, salt, cumin, and some cayenne, then mix well.
+Adjust to taste, then cover your bowl and put it in the fridge for at least 1 hour to allow the flavors to blend.

-- Serve as a healthy dip with tortillas, in tacos or to dress up your plant-based bowl!
+- Serve as a healthy dip with tortillas, in tacos, or use it to dress up your plant-based bowl!

 - Any leftovers can be stored in an airtight container in the fridge for a few days.
 When using canned instead of fresh tomatoes, it keeps well for longer and can even be frozen!

-- For a saucier tomato salsa, add half of the fresh tomatoes, cilantro and green onion to a food processor and pulse until broken down, then add the rest of the chopped ingredients.
+- To make a saucier tomato salsa, add canned tomatoes alongside your fresh salsa to a food processor and pulse until broken down.

 Nutrition information is a rough estimate calculated automatically, their accuracy is not guaranteed.
 Just focus on whole plant-based foods and eat until satiety!